MicrosoftDocs/Viva/Viva/insights/personal/setup/deployment-guide.md

    After you complete these steps, users can later use the dashboard to [opt themselves in](../use/opt-out-of-mya.md#if-i-opt-out-can-i-opt-back-in) if they so choose.

-2. To ensure that particular users are not able to opt themselves into Viva Insights, remove the Viva Insights Service plan from those users.
+2. To ensure that particular users are not able to opt themselves into Viva Insights, remove the Viva Insights service plan from those users.

 ## Run a pilot rollout